skyra-project/skyra/docker/README.md

 - PostgreSQL Database
   - Service name in docker-compose: `postgres`
-  - Image used: `postgres`
+  - Image used: `skyrabot/postgres:latest`
 - Lavalink
   - Service name in docker-compose: `lavalink`
-  - Image used: `skyrabot/lavalink`
+  - Image used: `skyrabot/lavalink:latest`
-- Graphql-Pokémon
+- GraphQL-Pokémon
   - Service name in docker-compose: `pokedex`
-  - Image used: `favware/graphql-pokemon`
-- InfluxDB
-  - Service name in docker-compose: `influxdb`
-  - Image used: `skyrabot/influxdb`
+  - Image used: `favware/graphql-pokemon:latest`

 # Image Configuration

-The following steps are required for each image for it to build on your machine
+The following steps are required for each image for it to build on your machine.
+These images can run just fine without locally building, however for customization such as modifying the default password you need to build the image locally.

 ## Lavalink